marcoscalatayud/blogfolio/blog/2019-06-12-design-referents-the-ones-that-inspired-me-first.md

 abstract: "My family has given me the everything; including the foundation which helped me kickstart my career."
 ---

-_This post is part of a series of posts thanking everyone who help (or helped) me improve my knowledge and skills on design and development._
+_This post is part of a series of posts thanking everyone who helps (or helped) me improve my knowledge and skills on design and development._

 ## Never underestimate luck